Mathematics

 PREPARATION: Successful completion of Geometry

-PREPARATION: Successful completion of Enriched Algebra A, Geometry A or H, and Functions H.
+PREPARATION: Successful completion of Enriched Algebra A, Geometry A or H, and Algebra 2 / Trigonometry H.

-This course continues the study of the properties of selected functions using both real and complex numbers.
+This course continues the study of the properties of selected functions of real numbers, with an emphasis on advancing students’ understanding of trigonomery.
 Limits of sequences and functions are studied in detail as a preparation for the calculus.
 Vectors and graphs in two and three-space are analyzed.
-An introduction to the derivative is made as a calculus preview incorporated through the year.
+An introduction to the derivative, and applications of the derivative, are made as a calculus preview incorporated through the year.
 Application of concepts is reinforced through math modeling and performance assessments.

 PRE-CALCULUS A: 11, 12 5 credits